 By means of the Handshake protocol, the server (and optionally the client) is authenticated, crypto suites are negotiated, and the shared key is generated.
 During the remainder of a Record session, each connection is isolated using a shared key.

 Protocol for Handshakes

 A secure channel for server and client communication is established through the SSL handshake, an asymmetric cryptography process.
 HTTPS connections always begin with the SSL handshake.

 Clients experience the handshake in their browsers or applications, automatically and instantly – without the need to disrupt their user experience.
 If the handshake fails, however, the client’s browser will display an alert indicating the connection has been terminated.

-Khizer Tariq (KT Blogger) is a Digital Marketer, Content Marketer, SEO Writer, Social Analyst, and Video Content Creator.
+Khizer Tariq (KT Blogger) is an SEO Blogger, Digital Marketer, Content Marketer, SEO Writer, Social Analyst, and Tech Video Content Creator.
 KhizerTariq.com Founded in 2019 by Muhammad Khizer Tariq, KhizerTariq.Com has come a long way from its beginnings in Lahore, Pakistan.
 When Khizer Tariq first started out, his passion for providing quality tips for growing a business effectively drove them to start their own business.